-Sliding Window is a way to scope the events of interest as a the ones belonging to a window that is constantly moving.
-The two most common sliding window implementations are time based windows and length based windows.
+Sliding Windows are a way to scope the events of interest by defining a window that is constantly moving.
+The two most common types of sliding window implementations are time based windows and length based windows.

 The next sections will detail each of them.